aws-solutions/media-services-application-mapper/INSTALL.md

 ### Template 4: CloudWatch Event Handler

-This template creates a stack responsible for receiving events from Media Services and other related cloud resources, such as MediaLive pipeline alerts or other service state changes.
-Create a stack for this template in every region you will be creating and monitoring Media Services resources.
+This template creates a stack responsible for receiving events from Media Services and CloudWatch Alarm state changes.
+This includes MediaLive pipeline alerts or other service state changes.
+Create a stack for this template in every region you will be creating and monitoring Media Services resources using Events, Aleets, and Alarms.

 `https://rodeolabz-us-west-2.s3.amazonaws.com/msam/msam-events-release.json`